 Nous sommes toujours en train de traduire le site pour cette langue, vous rencontrerez donc des traductions manquantes.
 Les articles et guides ne sont disponibles qu'en anglais pour le moment.
 Si vous souhaitez nous aider à traduire, veuillez rejoindre notre Discord.

 The Monoecious Cleft or Spriggan Arena in New World is located in the Eastern part of Edengrove.
-This is an end-game arena intended for a group of 5 to complete.
+This arena intended for a group of 5 level 60+ players to complete.
 Upon entering this arena you will face the Spriggan boss named Zygoramet.
 Like the other Arena and Expeditions in New World, you will need a tuning orb to access the Arena.
 For how to obtain a Monoecious Tuning Orb and defeat Zygoramet, continue reading our New World Spriggan Arena Guide.

 You can obtain the Monecious Tuning Orb for free one time by completing the questline that begins with the quest “Fading Lights.”
 You can obtain this quest from Derek Wardall in Edengrove.
 Follow the questline until you reach the quest called “Threat of Life.”
 Upon completion of Threat of Life, you will be rewarded with a Monoecious Tuning Orb for the Spriggan Arena.